pixeleet/minosse/example/README.md

 ### How top use this example
 Cd into this folder and run `npm install` to install the packages needed.
-Then run the server with `node server.js`.
-Once the server is up and running run the tests with `npm test`
+Then run the server with `npm start` and once the server is up and running run the tests in another shell with `npm test`